Malcolm Edmonstone

 Malcolm Edmonstone (born 1980, Perth, Scotland) is a British jazz pianist and pop arranger.
-He studied at the Guildhall School of Music and Drama, where he became Head of Jazz.
+He studied at the Guildhall School of Music and Drama, where he became Head of Jazz for a time.
 Edmonstone provided orchestral arrangements for Gary Barlow’s 2020 album Music Played by Humans.
 He has conducted and arranged for the BBC Concert Orchestra numerous times for BBC Radio 2, featuring vocalists Rick Astley, Katie Melua, Mark King, Ruby Turner, Tommy Blaize, Tony Momrelle and Heather Small.
 In 2020 he was Music Director at the National Theatre for Tony Kushner’s adaptation of The Visit (play).
 In 2016 he made his BBC Proms debut, arranging and conducting for Iain Ballamy and Liane Carroll.

 Early professional life

 While studying at Guildhall, he was asked by Laurie Holloway to play piano on an international tour with his wife Marion Montgomery.
 Edmonstone worked with Holloway on the first three series of the BBC1 television show Strictly Come Dancing, where he played piano and arranged a portion of the music.
 In 2017 he worked with David Arch as arranger, pianist, and assistant music director.